Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Clearly states 'Delete a previously stored memory by key' – specific verb and resource, and distinguishes from siblings like 'remember' and 'recall'.
+Explicitly states 'Delete a previously stored memory by key,' providing a specific verb, resource, and method.
+Distinguishes it from sibling tools like 'remember' and 'recall' by focusing on deletion.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.